Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Introduction

 Unlike traditional EM models that rely on current density in a single wire segment, physics-based EM models consider stress evolution across multiple wire segments in an interconnect tree, capturing complex interactions and correlations among them~\cite{HauRiege:2001JAP}.
 At the core of these approaches lies the numerical solution of Korhonen's partial differential equation (PDE) for hydrostatic stress evolution under blocking boundary conditions~\cite{Korhonen:jap1993}.
-While analytical approximations exist for limited structures~\cite{ChenTan:TDMR'17,wang:TCAD'21}, general tree topologies require numerical methods such as finite difference, which become computationally expensive for large designs.
+While analytical approximations exist for limited structures~\cite{ChenTan:TDMR'17,wang:TCAD'21}, general tree topologies require numerical methods such as finite-difference discretization, which become computationally expensive for large designs.
 To evaluate stochastic reliability metrics such as MTTF, Monte Carlo (MC) analysis is typically employed~\cite{Chatterjee:ICCAD'16,Najm:IRPS2019}, further amplifying the computational burden.

 In this work, we address the computational challenges of physics-based EM analysis by accelerating the numerical solution of Korhonen's equation through a novel {\it rational Krylov subspace scheme}.
 Unlike traditional Krylov methods that expand around zero frequency (infinite time), the rational Krylov subspace method allows expansion at specific time constants, enabling alignment with application metrics such as nucleation time in our context.
 This leads to highly compact models with minimal error.
-We exploit the rational Krylov subspace concept in two complementary simulation frameworks: frequency domain via the extended rational Krylov subspace method, and time domain via the rational Krylov exponential integration (EI) method.
+We exploit the rational Krylov subspace concept in two complementary simulation frameworks: in the frequency domain through the extended rational Krylov subspace method, and in the time domain through the rational Krylov exponential integration (EI) method.
 Our major contributions are as follows: